 - Corporate lawyers advise on company law, which means the legal matters concerning the ‘corporate entity’ itself and its formation, maintenance and dissolution.

-- We specialise in EMI share option schemes, mergers and acquisitions (M&A), corporate venture capital for start ups and high-growth businesses, restructuring, and buying and selling companies or their assets.
+- Our corporate lawyers specialise in EMI share option schemes, mergers and acquisitions (M&A), corporate venture capital for start ups and high-growth businesses, restructuring, and buying and selling companies or their assets.

 - Corporate law is different from, but related to, commercial law.
 Your business might need assistance across both areas.